 Sierra Leone Travel Health Advice

 Health policies require that all travellers arriving from a yellow fever area have a vaccination certificate, but yellow fever is a risk throughout the country and immunisation is recommended for all visitors.
 Other recommended vaccinations include Hepatitis A, typhoid, rabies and polio.
 Malaria and dengue fever are high risks and precautions against mosquito bites are advised, as well as prophylaxis for malaria, which occurs throughout the year.
+As of mid-2014, there has been an outbreak of ebola in Guinea, Liberia, and Sierra Leone resulting in roughly 400 deaths; visitors are advised to stay away from Kailahun District in the eastern region of the country.
 Outbreaks of Lassa fever is endemic in the east.
 HIV/AIDS is prevalent.
 Diarrhoea and dysentery are common complaints and water should be treated before drinking.
 Cholera is also a concern.
 Travellers should bring adequate supplies of personal medication to the country, as supplies are often not available in pharmacies.
 Medical care is limited in Freetown and almost non-existent elsewhere.
 An emergency hospital is located near Freetown, but the bad road makes it difficult to get there; there is no ambulance service in the country.
 Comprehensive travel insurance is advised, which includes emergency evacuation.

 View information on diseases:

 Become our Sierra Leone Travel Expert

 We are looking for contributors for our Sierra Leone travel guide.
 If you are a local, a regular traveller to Sierra Leone or a travel professional with time to contribute and answer occasional forum questions, please contact us.